Charles Bridge Statues Walking Tour:

 Fun Scale: 10 out of 10

-Charles Bridge Walking Tour:
+Charles Bridge Walking Tour Sights:

 1. Klub Lávka & Paddle Boats:

 About Klub Lávka: Klub Lávka is one of the best hidden gems in Prague, even though it is clearly visible to anyone crossing Charles Bridge.
 This huge river level Cafe & Nightclub Amazing is known for its scantily clad dancing girls at night, but we love it for the cafe patios.
-The long outdoor patio sits right at the base of St Charles offering maybe the best views in town of the bridge.
+The long outdoor patio sits right at the base of Charles Bridge offering what may be the best views in town of the historic bridge.
 While it is suggested to get a reservation ahead of time, the patio is large enough for 250 people and seems to have a least a couple tables open all the time.
 If you can a little extra time, and on-site paddle boat rentals are a real treat.
 You can even make your own booze cruise by smuggling a couple beers one with you.

-Night Club Cost: 18+ night club has a 100 CZK cover after 9pm.
+Night Club Cost: 18+ nightclub has a 100 CZK cover after 9pm.
 Klub Lávka Hours: It is open from 8am-4am.
 Cafe Website: (HERE).

 2. Knights of the Cross Square: